Skip to content

 Kate Cayley headshot

-Kate Cayley has written two short story collections, How You Were Born and Householders, and two collections of poetry, When This World Comes to an End and Other Houses, and her plays have been performed in Canada, the US and the UK.
+Kate Cayley has written two short story collections, How You Were Born and Householders, and three collections of poetry, When This World Comes to an End, Other Houses, and Lent.
+Her plays have been performed in Canada, the US and the UK.

-She has won the Trillium Book Award, the Mitchell Prize for Poetry, and an O. Henry Short Story Prize and been a finalist for the Governor General’s Award for Fiction, and her work has appeared in Best Canadian Stories and Best Canadian Poetry.
+She has won the Trillium Book Award, the Mitchell Prize for Poetry, and an O. Henry Short Story Prize, and been a finalist for the Governor General’s Award for Fiction.
+Her work has appeared in Best Canadian Stories and Best Canadian Poetry.

-She has an ongoing writing collaboration with immersive company Zuppa Theatre, most recently on The Archive of Missing Things, which is simultaneously a touring theatre performance, an online archive, and a film, and This Is Nowhere, a performance in the form of a scavenger hunt, which will be produced in the UK in fall 2023.
+She has an ongoing writing collaboration with immersive company Zuppa Theatre, most recently on The Archive of Missing Things, which is simultaneously a touring theatre performance, an online archive, and a film, and This Is Nowhere, a collaborative performance in the form of a scavenger hunt.

 Read More